 The trekking route of Hampta Pass meanders over the mountains passes in the Manali region and ends at Chatru near Chandratal.
 Walk past the incredible views of snow clad mountains decorated with rippling ridges and infinite stretch of green shrouded in mist.

 You really can’t do much other than considering yourself as lucky to have lived the moment and express gratitude to nature for creating such wonderful outdoors.
 Let’s see what this glorious trek located in excess of 10000 feet in the Pir Panjal Range has for us.

 Mid-June to mid-October is the best time to take the Hampta Pass Trek.
 It is during this duration that Hampta Pass weather is pleasant during the period and the temperature stays between 12 – 20 degrees Celsius.

 Hampta Pass Chandratal Trek is also what many trekkers address it as.
 The reason for calling it so is because of the fact that after letting you on an incredible journey, the beautiful trek ends at Chandratal Lake – the crescent moon.
 Chandratal is one of the most sought-after attractions in Spiti region and most sought after by the adventurers for camping.
 The lake is a popular attraction in the Lahaul Spiti district and it’s indeed a pleasant gift for the travelers who brave the extreme conditions and negotiate those dangerous curves to complete the trek.

 Hampta Pass gets its name from the Hamta Village located in the Pir Panjal region.
 At 14000 feet, this place is mostly ventured by shepherds and a handful of trekkers.
 Glaciers, rivulets, jagged mountains, and meadows, Hampta Pass trek is an elusive beauty that not many are aware of.

-The Hampta Pass Trek
+4-Days Itinerary For The Hampta Pass Trek